 - improving competition

 - removing unnecessary regulatory burdens.

-The annual net gains to the economy from the reforms quantified in the tables below come to about $3 billion a year, to which can be added potentially large gains (in the order of another $5 billion) from reforms to industry assistance, government procurement, and intellectual property (IP).
+The annual net gains to the economy from the reforms quantified in the tables below come to about $3 billion a year, to which can be added potentially larger gains from reforms to government procurement, intellectual property (IP), occupational licensing and regulatory processes.
 While the actual impact of many of the individual estimates are uncertain, taken together they add to a considerable case for reforming regulation and industry assistance.
 Deloitte Access Economics has estimated that, with favourable economic conditions in Asia, a package of microeconomic reform could raise Australia’s GDP by 2.5 per cent (Deloitte Access Economics 2017).